LinxiQIU/Motor_Datasets_Generation/README.md

 ### 3. Point Cloud Dataset Generation
 To generate the point cloud dataset, we are using [Blensor_1.0.18_RC_10_Windows](https://www.blensor.org/pages/downloads.html).
 Make sure it is installed correctly.
 Since I am using the Windows version of blensor, if you are using other systems, please pay attention to modifying the address format of the relevant python scripts.
 You can generate the whole point cloud dataset by running 'point_cloud_generation.py'
 > First of all, copy the 'get_3d_bbox.py' and 'points2pcd.py' into the 'Blensor-1.0.18-Blender-2.79-Winx64/2.79/scripts/modules/'.
-> Then open 'Command Prompt' in Windows, navigate to the Blensor directory and tpye in following command:
+> Then open 'Command Prompt' in Windows, navigate to the Blensor directory and enter the following command:
 ```python
 blender -b -P path/of/point_cloud_generation.py -- -i path/of/input -o path/of/output -clp path/of/clamping_system -ss(save scene) -sf(scene file format) -bb(3d bounding box) -sc(save cuboid) -cf(cuboid file format) -ri(rotation from image dataset) -cp path/of/csv -n(number of generation)
 ```